Dassel, Minnesota: Dassel History Center & Ergot Museum

 The Dassel History Center & Ergot Museum occupies the Universal Laboratories building, a structure listed on the National Register of Historic Places for its role in ergot production from the mid-1930s to the late 1960s.
 The center opened in 2006 under the operation of the Dassel Area Historical Society.
-Exhibits document the local history of Dassel and the impact of ergot, a fungus with medical applications, as well as the area’s agricultural heritage and the story of Minnesota Senator Magnus Johnson.
+Exhibits document Dassel's history and the impact of ergot, a fungus with medical applications, as well as the area’s agricultural heritage and the story of Minnesota Senator Magnus Johnson.
 The center maintains a research collection with records, newspapers, photographs, and family histories.

 Red Rooster Days

-Each year on Labor Day weekend, Dassel is active with Red Rooster Days, a tradition that originated in 1959.

-Red Rooster Days is an annual community festival held in Dassel, Minnesota, celebrated each Labor Day weekend to bring residents and visitors together for a vibrant mix of local traditions and entertainment.
-Originating in 1959 as a one-day event on Labor Day, the festival has expanded to span the entire weekend, featuring the region’s largest parade, a chicken barbecue, fireworks, and the coronation of Dassel Ambassadors.
-The highlight of the event is the Monday chicken barbecue, billed as the largest in the state.
+On Labor Day weekend, Dassel holds Red Rooster Days, a tradition that originated in 1959.
+Red Rooster Days is an annual community festival that brings residents and visitors together for a mix of local traditions and entertainment.
+It features the region's largest parade, a chicken barbecue, fireworks, and the coronation of Dassel Ambassadors.
+The highlight is the Monday chicken barbecue, billed as the largest in the state.